 What should employers know about UI funding?

-- In 2025, Michigan businesses will pay less in unemployment insurance taxes because the unemployment insurance Trust Fund balance was above $2.5 billion on June 30, 2024, and the following calendar quarter.
+- In 2026, qualifying Michigan businesses will pay less in unemployment insurance taxes because the unemployment insurance Trust Fund balance was above $2.5 billion on June 30, 2025, and the following calendar quarter.
+To qualify, an employer must be in good standing and have submitted all quarterly tax reports with no missing or estimated reports.
+Also, an employer cannot be delinquent, which means they have an unpaid balance of $25 or more in tax, penalty or interest.
+Learn more about the Taxable Wage Base.

 - The Trust Fund’s status can be tracked using the UIA’s Economic Dashboard.